Professor Mark Priestley

 Profile

 My initial academic training was in Philosophy and Politics (BA), followed by a Masters in Social and Public Policy (MA).
 My doctoral thesis (PhD) involved a study of disability politics in the implementation of independent living and community care policy.
-I have worked in the School since 1997, as a research fellow, lecturer and senior academic.
+I worked in the School from 1997, as a research fellow, lecturer and senior academic, before retiring in 2023.
+I retain an honorary association as Professor Emeritus.

-I was formerly Head of the School of Sociology and Social Policy (2011-2014), and Pro-dean for Research in the Faculty of Education, Social Sciences and Law (2004-2007).
-I am a Fellow of the Academy of Social Sciences and administrator of the international online discussion forum disability-research.
+I was formerly Head of the School of Sociology and Social Policy (2011-2014), and Pro-dean for Research in the Faculty of Education, Social Sciences and Law (2004-2007), and became a Fellow of the Academy of Social Sciences in 2016

-I am often engaged in policy advice to government departments in the UK and internationally.
+I have been often engaged in policy advice to government departments in the UK and internationally.

 Presenting evidence to the European Parliament Committee on Petitions